Sexual Harassment:

-The media has been filled with articles on sexual harassment scandals that have brought internal complaints policies and procedures to the attention of many HR professionals and business owners.
-The news stories have highlighted that having functioning and thorough internal complaints investigation procedures is very important in ensuring a healthy and harassment/discrimination free workplace.
+The media has been filled with articles on sexual harassment scandals.
+These have brought internal complaints policies and procedures to the attention of many HR professionals and business owners.
+The news stories have highlighted the importance of having clear reporting and complaints procedures.

 You might not have had to deal with any harassment claims in your business but the scandals that we are seeing serve as a good reminder for employers to be more vigilant with harassment in the workplace.
-Whilst not having any complaints is a great place to be it is important that you take regular measures of ensuring that harassment is prevented and not tolerated in the workplace.
+If you’ve never needed to deal with a complaint of sexual harassment in your business, you’re in a great place.
+However, it’s still important that you make sure you continue to pay attention to the issue.
+You need to take measures to ensure that you maintain a harassment-free workplace.

 What should employers do to prevent and address sexual harassment?